WonLabUCI/Drive-Dataset/README.md

 ## License

-This dataset is licensed under the [appropriate license].
-Please refer to the LICENSE file for detailed information.
+DRIVE dataset and codes are released under the Creative Commons Attribution 4.0 International License.